10 Cheap Shopping Places in Istanbul

 One of the best ways to save money while shopping in Istanbul is to visit the local markets and bazaars.
 These markets often offer a wide variety of goods at lower prices than you’ll find in the malls.
 Additionally, haggling with vendors is common in these markets and can help you get a better deal.
 Another great option for budget-friendly shopping in Istanbul is to visit the street markets, where you can find affordable clothing and accessories.

 4. Terkos Passageway

-Terkos Passageway is located near the Tunnel in Istiklal Street.
-This passageway is like an open bazaar and it is open everyday between 10 AM – 8.30 PM.
-There are many shops for clothing, accessoires, and many more.
+First thing that comes to mind as the cheapest shopping in Istanbul is questioned is Terkos Passageway is located near the Tunnel on Istiklal Street.
+This passageway is like an open bazaar and it is open every day between 10 AM – 8.30 PM.
+There are many shops for clothing, accessories, and many more.

 You can also find export overruns of many famous brands for half a price here!
 This passageway is preferred by local youths a lot.

 Where to buy cheap clothes in Istanbul?
 Atlas Passageway is one the most famous points of Taksim, Istiklal Street.
 It has unique architecture dating back to the 19th century.
 It also has a cinema inside called Atlas Cinema.

 There are plenty of shops inside of this passageway which sell a huge range of goods for reasonable price such as clothes, vintage and second hand goods, accessories, shoes, slippers, and so on and so forth.